How to Increase Salon Clientele this Spring and Fuel your Revenue Growth

-Blogs are produced by the most respected magazines which also have the biggest online presence in their countries so you usually get the latest and most up to date information for what is going on in the professional beauty industry through them.
+Blogs are produced by the most respected magazines which also have the biggest online presence in their countries so you usually get the latest and most up-to-date information for what is going on in the professional beauty industry through them.

 5. Keep an eye on your competitors.

 Think you spotted a trend but aren’t sure if it’s anything that will catch on?
-By observing what your competitors are doing, you can capitalise on emerging news, trends, and opportunities.
+By observing what your competitors are doing, you can capitalize on emerging news, trends, and opportunities.
 Sure, staying ahead of the competition is key, but knowing what they’re up to is one part of coming out on top.

 Your staff is your business’s workforce.
 These are the people who interact with clients behind the chair.
-They are your sales people, your culture, your service.
+They are your salespeople, your culture, your service.
 Equip them with the current trends and hands-on tutorials before the season kicks in to ensure exceptional service for the clients every time.
 It is important they know how to greet clients, understand the treatments that are offered, and can suggest appropriate upgrade treatments when booking appointments.